KARPED1EM/SeatAtlas/README.md

 - **Style**: Glassmorphism with blur effects, rounded corners, and subtle shadows
 - **Transitions**: Smooth 150-250ms animations using transform/opacity
 - **Responsive**: Adapts to different screen sizes

-## License

-This project is built for educational and classroom management purposes.